Taxonomy development artefacts

-Following are the artefacts produced as part of Taxonomy development:
+The following are the artefacts produced as part of taxonomy development.

 The SBR Taxonomy contains the Definitional Taxonomy and the Reporting Taxonomy.

 The Definitional Taxonomy is a data dictionary containing a set of terms that are shared between all members of the SBR family of agencies.

 The Reporting Taxonomy contains all of the structured information that must be captured and is applicable to individual agencies.
 This is the information that would previously be reported on a form.